Josh Tymon interview: How the Stoke defender seized his second chance in the Potteries

 Despite his young age, it has been a long and frustrating road to this point.
 Every cloud has a silver lining, though, and Tymon admits the trials and tribulations have helped him become a more rounded player as a result.

 "I think dealing with what has been thrown my way so early has mentally made me much stronger; I feel like I can deal with pretty much anything.
 Now I feel like I'm back on cloud nine again.
-In the past I used to go into games nervous, whereas now I still get those pre-game nerves, but now it comes with a lot more confidence also.
+In the past I used to go into games nervous, whereas now I still get those pre-game nerves, but it also comes with a lot more confidence.

 "I have a nice working relationship with him but I'd say most of the lads have, if not all of them.
-He's really good one-to-one and if you ever need anything or if he feels he can help you with a previous game that's gone by then, then he'll go out his way to do that."
+He's really good one-to-one and if you ever need anything or if he feels he can help you with a previous game that's gone, then he'll go out of his way to do that."

 It is quite apt that the individual trajectories of both Tymon and his club have looked very similar over the past few years.